2025–2026 United States redistricting: Texas

-On July 9, 2025, Texan Governor Greg Abbott called for a special session of the Texas Legislature to discuss redistricting.

-The action was expressed as an action after a letter from the United States Department of Justice citing a need to remedy supposedly racially discriminatory districts in the current congressional map.
-The action received backlash from Democrat leaders including Ken Martin and began talks to discuss a response to the proposed redistricting, including the possibility of Democratic state representatives walking out of the session to delay the process.
+On July 9, 2025, Governor Greg Abbott called for a special session of the Texas Legislature to discuss redistricting.
+The action was expressed as being a response to a letter from the United States Department of Justice citing a need to remedy supposedly racially discriminatory districts in the current congressional map.
+The action received backlash from Democratic leaders including Ken Martin and began talks to discuss a response to the proposed redistricting, including the possibility of Democratic state representatives walking out of the session to delay the process.

 The first special session began on July 21.
-However, a new map was redrawn in the session as state Democrats vowed to prolong the redistricting effort and walked out of session preventing quorum from being reached in the state house.
+A new map was redrawn in the session as state Democrats vowed to prolong the redistricting effort and walked out of session preventing quorum from being reached in the state house.
 On August 18, the special session had expired, and state Democrats returned to the state after viewing the prevention of a new map in the first session and the national coverage of the incidents a "victory".

-A second special session was called on August 18 by Abbott, and a proposed congressional map drawing 5 new Republican-leaning districts passed both the state house and senate and was signed on August 29, 2025.
+A second special session was called on August 18 by Abbott.
+A proposed congressional map drawing 5 new Republican-leaning districts passed both the state house and senate and was signed on August 29, 2025.

-On November 18, 2025, a federal court in El Paso, Texas ruled that the maps consisted an illegal racial gerrymander, and as a result, barred their use in the 2026 midterms.
+On November 18, 2025, a federal court in El Paso, Texas, ruled that the maps consisted an illegal racial gerrymander, and as a result, barred their use in the 2026 midterm elections.
+On November 21, the U.S. Supreme Court approved a request filed by Texas to temporarily block the lower court ruling.
+On December 4, the Supreme Court stayed the District Court ruling in a 6–3 decision that allows Texas to use the map in 2026, concluding that the District Court had "failed to honor the presumption of legislative good faith by construing ambiguous direct and circumstantial evidence against the legislature" in finding that the map was racially gerrymandered, and had "improperly inserted itself into an active primary campaign" because it issued its ruling after the candidate filing period had begun.
+The dissenting opinion, written by Elena Kagan and joined by Sonia Sotomayor and Ketanji Brown Jackson, argued that the majority was not following the appropriate standard of review for questions of fact, stating, "We are a higher court than the District Court, but we are not a better one when it comes to making such a fact-based decision."